egerou/egerou.github.io/_posts/2024-12-05-importance-of-reporting.md

 description: Let's talk about the importance of activity reporting!
 tags: reporting
 categories: outreach
-disqus_comments: true
 related_posts: false
 ---

 Welcome to this blog post!
 I'd like to discuss the importance of public engagement activity reporting.
-Feel free to leave a comment below with your thoughts on the topic!
+Feel free to contact with your thoughts on the topic!

 I find that activity reporting is very important, but often is the first task to get pushed aside in time crunches.
 That's why I'd like to talk more about why reporting is so important and why we should take care to do it well.
 As with any report, it's important to keep in mind why it's being written, and who will benefit from it.
 So let's try to answer these questions!